Other Tobacco Products (OTP's)

 - Candy flavors and bright colors make smokeless products more appealing to youth.

-o Flavors include chocolate, vanilla, mint, dreamsicle, berry, sweet red wine, peach, strawberry, mango, among others.
+- Flavors include chocolate, vanilla, mint, dreamsicle, berry, sweet red wine, peach, strawberry, mango, among others.

 - New products are packaged in containers that look like candy or mints.